FIRE LEADERSHIP OPPORTUNITIES

 A leadership opportunity for students who complete the 3-semester FIRE experience to support incoming students through the research process.

-Please see below for information and links about becoming a FIRE Research Leader in Spring 2021.
+Please see below for information and links about becoming a FIRE Peer Research Mentor in Spring 2022.

 FIRE Peer Research Mentors (PRMs) are a critical part of the FIRE experience and serve in several key roles.
-PRMs serve as a bridge between the new stream students and the Research Educator.
+PRMs serve as a bridge between the new stream students and the FIRE Faculty Leader.
 Additionally, PRMs help facilitate both the research and curricular aspects of stream operations in their role as mentors for new students.
 Perhaps most importantly, FIRE PRMs serve as role models, demonstrating productive research attitudes and work habits.

 FIRE PRMs remain focused on research outcomes as senior student researchers, further developing both novel and existing projects.
 You have probably interacted with the PRMs in your research stream and have noticed they are often using advanced methods and techniques.

 Continuing your FIRE experience as a PRM will provide you with a number of benefits beyond the chance to have a meaningful impact on another FIRE student's experience and the opportunity to continue your own research, including: